arrayfire/afQuantumSim/README.md

 * Implement elaborated examples (see [link](https://qiskit.org/textbook/ch-applications/algs_for_apps_index.html))

-* Implement the adjoint operator
+* Implement the adjoint operator and unitary gate

 * Add a QMeasurement class to deal with profiling and measurements